jinghuazhao/FM-pipeline/README.md

 ```
 bash fm-pipeline.sh <input>
 ```
-You will need to change the configurations at the beginning of the script before execution.
+You will need to change the settings at the beginning of the script before execution.

 ## Inputs